-Approved by RTO management

-Date of approval 28/01/2021

-Delivery Site Manilla Central School

-Name/s of VET Trainers: Justin Connors

-Course duration 2 years

-Date of course commencement 28/01/2021

-Date of course conclusion 01/10/2022

-NESA Course Name i.e. Industry Curriculum Framework.
-Primary Industries

-NESA course number and delivery pattern □ NESA course code 2x2yr - 26811

-□ NESA course code 4x1yr - 26812

-Training Package Code and Title (Release) AHC Agriculture, Horticulture and Conservation and Land Management Training Package (Release 5)

-Status □ Superseded

-Qualification Packaging Rules: https://training.gov.au/Training/Details/AHC20116

-18 units must be completed:

-- 3 core units

-- 15 elective units, consisting:

-- 7 units from Group A

-- 5 units from the remaining units in Group A, or from Group B

-up to 3 elective units may be selected from the remaining units listed in the qualification or

-from any currently endorsed Training Package or Accredited Course

-- Selected units must be relevant to job outcomes in agriculture and must be chosen to ensure

-the integrity to the qualification outcome at AQF level 2

-Students successfully completing this program will be eligible to receive a AHC20116 Certificate II in Agriculture or a statement toward AHC20116 Certificate II in

-Agriculture

-RTO 90162 Public Schools NSW, Tamworth Training & Assessment Strategy -AHC20116 Certificate II in Agriculture R5 TAS 2021\V3.0 Approved by Senior Pathways Advisor Endorsed for use with courses commencing 2021
+Approved by RTO Management Date of approval 06/12/2021 Delivery Site Manilla Central School Name/s of VET Trainers: Connors Course duration □ 1 year 2 years Date of course commencement 28/01/2021 Date of course conclusion 01/10/2022 NESA Course Name i.e. Industry Curriculum Framework.
+Primary Industries NESA course number and delivery pattern ✓ 26811 2 x 2yr ✓ 26812 4 x 1yr Training Package Code and Title (Release) AHC Agriculture, Horticulture and Conservation and Land Management Training Package (Release 6.2) Status of qualification ⊠ Current □ Superseded Qualification Packaging Rules: https://training.gov.au/Training/Details/AHC20116 18 units must be completed: - 3 core units - 15 elective units, consisting: - 7 units from Group A - 5 units from the remaining units in Group A, or from Group B - up to 3 elective units may be selected from the remaining units listed in the qualification or from any currently endorsed Training Package or Accredited Course Selected units must be relevant to job outcomes in agriculture and must be chosen to ensure the integrity to the qualification outcome at AQF level 2 Students successfully completing this program will be elig ible to receive a AHC20116 Certificate II in Agriculture or a statement toward AHC20116 Certificate II in Agriculture Mandatory work placement hours for NESA Complete a minimum of 70 hours Additional units of competency may be included to addre ss NESA requirements Public Schools NSW, Tamworth RTO 90162 Trainin g & Assessment Strategy - AHC20116 Certificate II in Agriculture v1.0 November 2021 Endorsed for use with courses commencing 2022